An Asset Protection Strategy for Wealth Creation and Preservation Late in Life

 The second reason is simpler: The policyholder just doesn’t need the policy.
 Several states have passed laws amending or even eliminating their estate tax.
 Also, there have been changes to the federal estate tax rate that may have reduced the overall burden.

 In 2001, for example, the top tax rate was 55%.
-Fifteen years later, that rate was reduced to 40% and the exemption for couples is nearly $11 million.
+Fifteen years later, that rate was reduced to 40% and the exemption for couples is about $11.7 million.
 Someone who bought a policy back then may now find that estate tax isn’t as much of a concern.
 That’s when they might consider surrender of their policy.

 That’s simply throwing money down the drain.
 When you have a permanent policy, you have a valuable asset.
 Even some term policies can be converted and sold in the life settlement marketplace.